 - Allow military children to ask the hard questions and answer them as transparent and straightforward as possible.

-- Talk to the military child in a way he/she will understand.
+- Talk to military children in a ways they will understand.
 Use age-appropriate language and examples.

 Take things slow